Eliassj/ARS.jl/docs/src/index.md

 fig # hide
 ```

 Let's imagine we did not know the actual normalizing constant for the normal distribution above.
-In order to sample from it using ARS, we first define an objective function using [ARS.Objective](@ref).
-By default, automatic differentiation through [Mooncake.jl](https://github.com/chalk-lab/Mooncake.jl) is used to calculate the derivative of the function to be sampled from.
+In order to sample from it using ARS, we first define an objective function using [`ARS.Objective`](@ref).
+By default, automatic differentiation through [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is used to calculate the derivative of the function to be sampled from.

 First, we need to supply the function in its log form.
 For illustration purposes, we simply do `log(f(x))`.